geoffreyhale/react-firebase-game/README.md

-# React Firebase Game
+# xbk.io

-Dig holes and save progress.
+Like Facebook, but better.

-Built with React, Firebase, Bootstrap, Stripe.
+Built with React, Firebase, Bootstrap.

 ## Dev